Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

-WASHINGTON (AP) — Democrats are dominating the first major Election Day since President Donald Trump returned to the White House.
+WASHINGTON (AP) — Democrats dominated the first major Election Day since President Donald Trump returned to the White House.

 And while a debate about the future of the Democratic Party may have only just begun, there are signs that the economy — specifically, Trump's inability to deliver the economic turnaround he promised last fall — may be a real problem for Trump's GOP heading into next year's higher-stakes midterm elections.

-Trump was largely absent from the campaign trail, but the GOP candidates closely aligned themselves with the president, betting that his big win last year could provide a path to victory this time, even if the party occupying the White House typically suffers in off-year elections.
+Trump was largely absent from the campaign trail, but GOP candidates closely aligned themselves with the president, betting that his big win last year could provide a path to victory this time.
+They were wrong.

+Democrats are hoping the off-year romp offers a new winning playbook, but some caution may be warranted.
+Tuesday's elections were limited to a handful of states, most of which lean blue, and the party that holds the White House typically struggles in off-year elections.

+Meanwhile, Republicans in Washington may be more excited than Democrats that a self-described democratic socialist will become New York City's next mayor.

 Here's some top takeaways: